musevlt/mpdaf/doc/spectrum.rst

 If the FITS file contains a single extension (spectrum fluxes), or when the FITS extension are specifically named 'DATA' (for flux values) and 'STAT' (for variance  values), the keyword "ext=" is unnecessary.

-The :class:`WaveCoord <mpdaf.obj.WaveCoord>` object is either created using a linear scale, copied from another Spectrum, or using the information from the FITS header::
+The `WaveCoord <mpdaf.obj.WaveCoord>` object is either created using a linear scale, copied from another Spectrum, or using the information from the FITS header::

   >>> wave1 = WaveCoord(crval=4000.0, cdelt=1.25, cunit=u.angstrom)